devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ![preview](../img/AA1.png)

 ### Playbook:
-* Write Playbooks in ansible to do the configuration management
+* In playbook we will define the desired state .
-* YAML is all about mention all the desired states in the yaml file.
+* Playbooks are written in YAML format and consist of a set of tasks that define what actions Ansible should take on the managed hosts.

 ### Inventory :
-* list of the servers where you want to do CM.
+* In Ansible, an inventory file is a simple text file that contains a list of hosts or IP addresses that Ansible can connect to and manage.
+It is essentially a collection of the hosts or nodes that you want to configure or manage with Ansible.

 <br/>